d-saikrishna/d-saikrishna.github.io/Krishnapedia/blogs/right-price.md

-# Paying the right price
+# The poor subsidise the lives of the rich
 <div style="text-align: center;">
   <iframe
-    width="50%"
-    height="400"
     src="https://www.youtube.com/embed/WAxRLkZyKpI"
     title="YouTube video player"
     frameborder="0"
-    allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen>
+    allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen
+    style="width: 100%; max-width: 500px; height: 400px;">
   </iframe>
 </div>

 What if I say that your lifestyle has been subsided by the poor?

-When we talk about subsidies, our mental image is often the rich paying for the poor because the latter cannot afford them.
+When we talk about subsidies, our mental image is often the rich paying for the poor because they cannot afford.

 But what if I say that even the poor subsidize the rich?